sjpradhan/Logistic-Analysis/README.md

 select *
 from DuplicateRows
 WHERE Row_Num > 1;

 -- Deleting Duplicate Values

+/*
+This SQL script performs a process to remove duplicate entries from the Freight_Rates table:

+It creates a temporary table named TempTable using the CREATE TEMP TABLE statement.
+This table contains distinct rows from the original Freight_Rates table.
+The SELECT DISTINCT * query ensures that only unique rows are stored in this temporary table.

+The DELETE FROM Freight_Rates statement removes all existing data from the Freight_Rates table.

+The INSERT INTO Freight_Rates SELECT * FROM TempTable command populates the Freight_Rates table with the distinct rows stored in the TempTable.

+Finally, the DROP TABLE TempTable statement deletes the temporary table, which was used for temporary storage during the process.
+*/
 CREATE TEMP TABLE TempTable AS
 SELECT DISTINCT *
 FROM Freight_Rates;